highchloride/SilveringSunRL/README.md

 # Silvering Sun RL

-"The Silvering Sun" is a roguelike following this tutorial: https://roguesharp.wordpress.com/2016/02/20/roguesharp-v3-tutorial-introduction-and-goals/
+"The Silvering Sun" is a roguelike I cobbled together from a couple of tutorials.

-Ok so I finished these tutorials and the rl works as described.
-That's neato.
+It leverages RogueSharp and SadConsole.

-Now exploring SadConsole + Roguesharp as it looks like RLNET hasn't been updated in a while.
-Future commits will be based on SadConsoel rather than RLNET.
+At the moment, it's a bit of a mess.
+I'm merging the results of a few different tutorials into one cohesive, random-map-generating, SadConsole-powered RL.
+It doesn't display anything at the moment.

 ### How to play